Officials: Manhunt underway for suspect in Cambria City fatal shooting

 "People aren't supposed to be at a bar at 3:30 a.m.," Neugebauer said.

-But that's a state liquor enforcement matter, which falls under a bureau of the Pennsylvania state police, not a criminal one, he added.
+But that's a state Bureau of Liquor Control Enforcement matter, which falls under the purview of the Pennsylvania State Police, he added.
+Efforts to reach the BLCE for comment were not immediately successful on Thursday.

-Efforts to reach liquor control enforcement for comment were not immediately successful Thursday.
+Liquid Currency has been the scene of two shootings in the past two years, including Saturday's.
+The other occurred last March and sent a 21-year-old man to the hospital.

 Commented